Racing to the Altar: A Whirlwind Introduction to Shotgun WeddingsπŸƒβ€β™€οΈπŸ’¨

 • Decide on a Date: This is a shotgun wedding, not a spontaneous elopement.
 You still need a date, even if it's next week!

 • Find a Venue: It doesn't have to be a grand ballroom.
-Your backyard, a local park, or a cosy restaurant could do the trick.
+Your backyard, a local park, or even a cozy restaurant could do the trick.
 Just make sure it's available!

 • Get a Marriage License: This is non-negotiable.
 You can't say "I do" without it.
 Check your local government's requirements.